Performing

 University of Auckland

-An introduction to postgraduate study for those from another discipline, or those with significant industry experience, looking to enhance their academic understanding of music.
+An introduction to postgraduate study in music for graduates from other disciplines or industry professionals seeking to enhance their academic understanding of music.

 In-person study